SublimeText/AdvancedNewFile/README.md

 This path is used as the default if `path` has been specified for the setting `default_root`.
 This path should be absolute.
 If a relative path is specified, it will be relative to the AdvancedNewFile package directory.

+`default_folder_index`:

+An integer value representing a folder index to be used when "folder" is specified for "default_root".
+If an index outside of the range of existing folders is used, it will default to 0 (the top level folder).

 `alias_root`:

 This entry defines the root that will be used when resolving aliases defined as relative paths.
 For more information about valid entries, see `default_root`.
 Note that for path, `alias_path` will be specified.